Helsinki Airport is the home destination for Finnair flights. Finnair flies from Asia, The Americas and beyond to Europe via Helsinki Airport.

 - You can reserve a rental car and have it waiting for you at Helsinki-Vantaa Airport

 - The same tickets can be used for travelling on buses, trams, the Metro, commuter trains and the ferry to Suomenlinna.

 - You can also transfer from one vehicle to another with the same ticket.

 - A day ticket is your key to getting around in the Helsinki metropolitan area.

 - Day tickets are available for unlimited use on public transportation for 1-7 days.
 They can be purchased from ticket machines, from the Tourist Information or from the Helsinki City Transport service point in the Helsinki Railway Station.

 - The Helsinki Card includes free public transport and many other discounts.
 Check for day ticket prices here

-- Hostels in Helsinki can start from as little as 23 Euro a night for a shared dorm room.
+- Hostels in Helsinki can start from as little as 23 euros a night for a shared dorm room.

-- Hotels in Reykjavik generally start from around $147.00 a night for a double room 3 star and increase incrementally as the luxury rating rises towards the 5-star average price of $314.00.
+- Hotels in Helsinki generally start from around $147.00 a night for a double room 3-star and increase incrementally as the luxury rating rises towards the 5-star average price of $314.00.

 - You can compare and book your stay on Expedia or Hotels.com